Monument Valley, Arizona/Utah, USA travel guide

 What photography gear should I bring?

-What are some good day trips for more photography opportunities?
+What are the best day trips for more photography opportunities?

 Ready to Make This Trip Happen?